-Growing up I was always interested in food, particularly the fried sardines that my Grandmother made or my Mother's masala fried eggs.
+I am Archana and as far as I can remember I have always been interested in food, particularly the fried sardines that my Grandmother made or my Mother's masala fried eggs.
 Both my Grandmothers were fantastic cooks and I would like to think that I have some of their talent in my blood.
 Food has played a very important role in our household ever since I was a child.
 Fresh, hot, homemade food that I don’t think I truly appreciated enough back then.

 During my four years in college I was able to work at different five star hotels in India to gather experience.
 After college I was fortunate to work with a driven and dynamic team at The Park, Chennai.
 I worked for nine years starting as a trainee and exiting as a Senior Sous chef.
 In that time I worked with some remarkable men and women who were instrumental in shaping my future.

 My formal training has been in European cooking.
 I have learnt Italian cooking under the tutelage of Antonio Carluccio.
 I trained in various cuisines such as Mediterranean, Thai, Indian and Japanese to name a few.
 The people, the food, the lessons, the experiences from those nine years have shaped me into the Chef that I am today.

 A little over five years ago I had an opportunity that brought me to New Zealand.
 I spent a year and a half working in Matakana then moved to the city when I got a job at The French Café in Auckland.
 Although it was a relatively brief stint, it was an eye opening experience for me – the passion, the commitment and the sheer grit that was needed to work in a kitchen of that high calibre was truly inspirational.

 I have also worked at Fish in Hilton , Kokakko cafe and a few others.
 All of the places that I have worked at have had a huge impact on the kind of food that I cook today.